sparkfun/SparkFun_RTK_EVK/docs/hardware_overview.md

         * You can find full instructions in the [RTK Everywhere Product Manual](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/menu_ntp/).
     * **Cfg Eth** (Configure-Via-Ethernet)
         * Abbreviated as "Cfg Eth", Configure-Via-Ethernet mode is a dedicated mode where the RTK EVK Station can be configured via a web page over Ethernet.
-        * This mode requires exclusive access to the WIZnet W5500 chip and the SPI bus and so the RTK EVK actually reboots when this mode is selected.
+        * This mode works best with exclusive access to the WIZnet W5500 chip and the SPI bus and so the RTK EVK actually reboots when this mode is selected.
         * When leaving this mode - either by exiting the web page or by pressing the Mode button - the RTK EVK will reboot again into Base, Rover or NTP mode.
 The new mode is selected by the small drop-down box on the System tab.
-        * You can find full instructions in the RTK Everywhere Product Manual](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/menu_ethernet/).
+        * You can find full instructions in the [RTK Everywhere Product Manual](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/menu_ethernet/).
     * **Cfg WiFi**
         * Abbreviated as "CfgWiFi", Configure-Via-WiFi mode is another dedicated mode where the RTK EVK can be configured via a web page over WiFi.
         * By default, the RTK EVK will appear as a WiFi Hot Spot / Access Point - but it can be configured to connect to your preferred WiFi network too.
         * The RTK EVK will reboot when leaving this mode - to apply any changes made.
         * You can find full instructions in the [RTK Everywhere Product Manual](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/menu_wifi/)** (Configure-Via-WiFi)
     * **Get Keys**
-        * When there is a WiFi connection, the RTK EVK can access the PointPerfect system and automatically obtain keys to allow the decryption of corrections.
+        * When there is an Ethernet or WiFi connection, the RTK EVK can access the PointPerfect system and automatically obtain keys to allow the decryption of corrections.
         * More details are provided in the [RTK Everywhere Product Manual](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/menu_pointperfect/)
     * **E-Pair** (ESP NOW Pairing)
         * Abbreviated as "E-Pair", ESP NOW is a way of linking two ESP32 processors via WiFi so that they can communicate with each other, line of sight up to approximately 250m.